 Whenever I am planning a city break I always google “day trips from…” before I go.
 This book helps with some of that planning for the major destinations.
 But, of course, it is just a starting point.
 Hopefully will inspire you to seek out your own “3 hours from”, wherever you may find yourself.

-Three Hours From is available from Lonely Planet in hardback and ebook formats.
+Three Hours From is available in hardback and ebook formats.